ouasamine/tvmaze/README.md

 # TVmaze

-> TVmaze is a website about TV shows and series, it present different shows with their details and informations and gives the user to like or comment on them.
-The website is based on an external API that provides all the shows details
+> TVmaze is a website about TV famous shows, it presents details about different shows and gives the user the ability to like or comment on their preferred show.
+The website is based on an [external API](https://www.tvmaze.com/api) that provides all shows details.

 ## Built With